cloudflare/cloudflare-docs/content/cloudflare-one/identity/idp-integration/generic-oidc.md

 To test that your connection is working, go to **Authentication** > **Login methods** and select **Test** next to the login method you want to test.
 On success, a confirmation screen displays.

+## Optional configurations

-## OIDC claims
+### OIDC claims

-Generic OIDC integrations support the use of custom OIDC claims.
+OIDC integrations support the use of custom OIDC claims.
 Custom OIDC claims can be referenced in [Access policies](/cloudflare-one/policies/access/), offering a means to control user access based on these specific attributes.

-### Multi-record OIDC claims
+#### Multi-record OIDC claims

 Cloudflare Access extends support for multi-record OIDC claims.
 These claims are parsed out and can be individually referenced in policies.
 This feature enables granular access control and precise user authorization in applications.